Kemystra/frontendmentor-sunny-page/README.md

 ### Useful resources

 - [CSS Tricks: How to Scale SVG](https://css-tricks.com/scale-svg/) - Helped me in finding ways to resizing SVGs, which is used in the site's logo.
+-[CSS Tricks: Approaches to Media Queries in Sass](https://css-tricks.com/approaches-media-queries-sass/) - Really opened my eyes to the true power of SASS; I was just a casual @mixin user until now.
 - [MDN Web Docs on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Too much to list here but I just want to mention on the abundant methods to use justify-* with Flexbox.

 ## Author